yangxvlin/learn-system-design/README.md

             - write on one master will also be execute on other masters
             - solve single point of failure for master-slave
     - Database partitioning: partition DB to different servers and work as a whole
+    - Being asynchronous
+        - use MQ to consume asynchronously